shashankgpt/learn/Datastructure/Linked list/Readme.md

 - [x] Decimal Equivalent of Binary Linked List
 - [ ] Flatten a multi-level linked list | Set 2 (Depth wise)
 - [ ] Rearrange a given list such that it consists of alternating minimum maximum elements
-- [ ] Subtract Two Numbers represented as Linked Lists
+- [x] Subtract Two Numbers represented as Linked Lists
-- [ ] Find pair for given sum in a sorted singly linked without extra space
+- [x] Find pair for given sum in a sorted singly linked without extra space
+- [ ] Partitioning a linked list around a given value and keeping the original order
+- [ ] Check linked list with a loop is palindrome or not
+- [ ] Clone a linked list with next and random pointer in O(1) space
+- [ ] Length of longest palindrome list in a linked list using O(1) extra space
+- [ ] Adding two polynomials using Linked List
+- [ ] Implementing Iterator pattern of a single Linked List
+- [ ] Move all occurrences of an element to end in a linked list
+- [ ] Remove all occurrences of duplicates from a sorted Linked List